Suez Crisis: United States

 The crisis may also have hastened decolonisation, as many of the remaining British and French colonies gained independence over the next few years.
 Some argued that the imposed ending to the Crisis led to over-hasty decolonisation in Africa, increasing the chance of civil wars and military dictatorships in newly independent countries.

-US Secretary of State John Foster Dulles perceived a power vacuum in the Middle East, and he thought the United States should fill it.
-AIn order to prevent further Soviet expansion in the region, Eisenhower asked Congress on 5 January 1957 for authorisation to use military force if requested by any Middle Eastern nation to check aggression and, secondly, to set aside $200 million to help Middle Eastern countries that desired aid from the United States.
+US secretary of state John Foster Dulles perceived a power vacuum in the Middle East, and he thought the United States should fill it.
+In order to prevent further Soviet expansion in the region, Eisenhower asked Congress on 5 January 1957 for authorisation to use military force if requested by any Middle Eastern nation to check aggression and, secondly, to set aside $200 million to help Middle Eastern countries that desired aid from the United States.
 Congress granted both requests and this policy became known as the Eisenhower Doctrine.

 Nasser saw the Eisenhower Doctrine as a heavy-handed American attempt to dominate the Middle East and led him to ally Egypt with the Soviet Union as an effective counter-weight.
 It was only with the abandonment of the Eisenhower Doctrine in mid-1958 that Nasser started pulling away from the Soviet Union to resume his preferred role as an opportunist who tried to use both superpowers to his advantage.

 The American historian Arthur L. Herman said that the episode ruined the usefulness of the United Nations to support American geopolitical aims.